equinor/ert/docs/reference/configuration/keywords.rst

         As an alternative to the ECLBASE keyword you can use the JOBNAME keyword; in particular in cases where your forward model does not include ECLIPSE at all that makes more sense.
 If JOBNAME is used instead of ECLBASE the same rules of no-mixed-case apply.
+Defaults to "JOB<IENS>".

 .. _grid:
 .. topic:: GRID

         This is the name of an existing GRID/EGRID file for your ECLIPSE model.
+        It is used to enable parametrization via the FIELD keyword.
 If you had to create a new grid file when preparing your ECLIPSE reservoir model for use with ERT, this should point to the new .EGRID file.
 The main use of the grid is to map out active and inactive cells when using FIELD data and define the dimension of the property parameter files in the FIELD keyword.
-If you do not use FIELD data you do not need the GRID keyword.
 The grid argument will only be used by the main ERT application and not passed down to the forward model in any way.

         A new way of handling property values for the FIELD keyword is to use a help grid called ERTBOX grid.
 The GRID keyword should in this case specify the ERTBOX filename (which is in EGRID format).
 The ERTBOX grid is a grid with the same spatial location and rotation (x,y location) as the modelling grid, but it is a regular grid in a rectangular box.
 The dimensions of the ERTBOX grid laterally is the same as the modelling grid, but the number of layers is only large enough to store the properties for one zone, not the whole modelling grid.

         The number of layers must at least be as large as the number of layers in the zone in the modelling grid with most layers.
 The properties used in the FIELD keyword have the dimension of the ERTBOX grid and represents properties of one zone from the modelling grid.
 Each grid cell in the modelling grid for a given zone corresponds to one unique grid cell in the ERTBOX grid.
 Inactive grid cells in the modelling grid also corresponds to grid cells in the ERTBOX grid.
 There may exists layers of grid cells in the ERTBOX grid that does not corresponds to grid cells in the modelling grid.
 It is recommended to let all grid cells in the ERTBOX grid be active and have realistic values and not a 'missing code'.
 For cases where the modelling grid is kept fixed for all realisations, this is not important, but for cases where the number of layers for the zones in the modelling grid may vary from realisation to realisation, this approach is more robust.
 It avoids mixing real physical values from one realisation with missing code value from another realization when calculating updated ensemble vectors.

         *Example:*